-If you’re planning on taking a swim in the waters of the Puget Sound, have no fear.
+If you’re planning on taking a swim in the waters of Puget Sound, have no fear.
 Yes, there are sharks in the Sound, but there has never been a shark attack in the peaceful waters of the Salish Sea.
-In fact, there have only been two recorded shark attacks (nonfatal) in Washington State waters, and both occurred in Gray’s Harbor, on the west coast.
+In fact, there have only been two recorded shark attacks (nonfatal) in Washington State waters, and both occurred in Gray’s Harbor on the West Coast.
 Globally, just about every species of shark out there is at risk of extinction.
-So, let’s learn about the biggest sharks in Washington State, and how we can conserve them for future generations!
+So, let’s learn about the biggest sharks in Washington State and how we can conserve them for future generations!

 10. Spiny Dogfish

 The spiny dogfish might not be the biggest shark in Washington State, but they’re no small fries.
 These sharks grow up to five feet long and have light gray, slender bodies.
 Spiny dogfish are thought to live 70 years or more and typically live between 150-500 feet beneath the ocean’s surface.
 They’re critically endangered in the North Atlantic and classified as Vulnerable everywhere else.
 But don’t worry.
 You won’t be receiving a bite from a spiny dogfish anytime soon.
 They don’t attack people.

 Pacific angel sharks grow up to seven feet long, though they don’t look like your typical shark.
 These sharks look closer to stingrays; they have flattened, sand-colored bodies, wide heads, and large pectoral fins with long, thin tails.
 They’re listed as Near Threatened and spend most of their time hanging out on the seafloor waiting for prey.